5.1 Kernel regression with mixed multivariate data

 # These quantiles are

-returns an \(R^2\).
-This statistic is defined as
+The summary of np::npreg returns an \(R^2.\) This statistic is defined as

 \[\begin{align*} R^2:=\frac{(\sum_{i=1}^n(Y_i-\bar{Y})(\hat{Y}_i-\bar{Y}))^2}{(\sum_{i=1}^n(Y_i-\bar{Y})^2)(\sum_{i=1}^n(\hat{Y}_i-\bar{Y})^2)} \end{align*}\]

-and is neither the squared correlation coefficient between \(Y_1,\ldots,Y_n\) and \(\hat{Y}_1,\ldots,\hat{Y}_n\,\)163 nor “the percentage of variance explained” by the model – this interpretation makes sense within the linear model context only.
-It is however a quantity in \([0,1]\) that attains \(R^2=1\) when the fit is perfect (zero variability about the curve), so it can give an idea of how explicative the estimated regression function is.
+and is neither the squared correlation coefficient between \(Y_1,\ldots,Y_n\) and \(\hat{Y}_1,\ldots,\hat{Y}_n\,\)172 \(\!\!^,\)173 nor “the percentage of variance explained” by the model – this interpretation makes sense within the linear model context only.
+It is however a quantity in \([0,1]\) that attains \(R^2=1\) whenever the fit is perfect (zero variability about the curve), so it can give an idea of how explicative the estimated regression function is.

 5.1.2 Kernel regression with mixed data

-a positive function that is a pdf164 on the support of \(X\) and that allows to assign more weight to observations of the random variable that are close to a given point.
+a positive function that is a pdf174 on the support of \(X\) and that allows to assign more weight to observations of the random variable that are close to a given point.

-If such kernel is adequately defined, then it can be readily employed in the weights of the weighted local means that form \(\hat{m}(\cdot;q,\mathbf{h})\).
+If such kernel is adequately defined, then it can be readily employed in the weights of the linear combinations that form \(\hat{m}(\cdot;q,\mathbf{h}).\)

 \[\begin{align*} l_o(x_d,X_d;\eta):=\eta^{|x_d-X_d|}, \end{align*}\]

-Once we have defined the suitably kernels for ordered and unordered discrete variables, we can define the Nadaraya–Watson for mixed multivariate data.
+Once we have defined the suitable kernels for ordered and unordered discrete variables, we can “aggregate” information from nearby observations of mixed data.
 Assume that, among the \(p=p_c+p_u+p_o\) predictors, the first \(p_c\) are continuous, the next \(p_u\) are discrete unordered (or categorical), and the last \(p_o\) are discrete ordered (or ordinal).
+The Nadaraya–Watson for mixed multivariate data is defined as

 \[\begin{align} \hat{m}(\mathbf{x};0,(\mathbf{h}_c,\boldsymbol{\lambda}_u,\boldsymbol{\eta}_o)):=\sum_{i=1}^nW^0_{i}(\mathbf{x})Y_i,\tag{5.7} \end{align}\]

-The adaptation of the local linear estimator is conceptually similar, but more cumbersome since, for example, linear approximations based on an unordered predictor do not make any sense.
-Therefore, it is skipped in these notes.
+The adaptation of the local linear estimator is conceptually similar to that of the local constant, but it is more cumbersome as linear approximations make sense for quantitative variables, but not for unordered predictors.
+Therefore, the local linear estimator with mixed predictors is skipped in these notes.

 # Bandwidth by CV for local linear estimator